25prabhu10/notes/docs/Concepts/Artifactory.md

 # Artifactory

-Artifactory is an Universal artifact repository manager
+Artifactory is a Universal artefact repository manager

 - Single source of truth for all packages, container images